daviddwlee84/TWSE-Tick-Data/NautilusTrader/IMPLEMENTATION_NOTES.md

 ⚠️ **Custom Data Routing in Backtest Mode**

-The BacktestEngine's DataEngine currently doesn't automatically route arbitrary custom `Data` types through the subscription system to actors/strategies.
+The BacktestEngine's DataEngine currently doesn't automatically route arbitrary custom `Data` types through the subscription system when using `engine.add_data()`.
 This is visible in the errors:

 ```
 [ERROR] BACKTESTER-001.DataEngine: Cannot handle data: unrecognized type <class 'twse_snapshot_data.TWSESnapshotData'>